Wild dagga flowers

 • Fever reduction and general illness recovery

-• Persistent headaches and migraine relief
+• Headaches and migraine relief

-• Digestive issues including dysentery and stomach pain
+• Digestive complaints including dysentery

-• Snake bite treatment using flower and leaf poultices
+• Snake bite treatment using poultices

-• Respiratory conditions like asthma and bronchitis
+• Respiratory conditions like asthma

 Orange wild - Wild dagga (Leonotis)